ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

 2. Place an annotation `@RegisterOperation (name =" name-your-operation ")` over the class name.
 3. Implement the Operation interface.

-Below is an example of a custom operation, in which we created a cpf validation operation.
+On the following example you can see a custom operation, in which we created a CPF validation operation.

 ```java
 @RegisterOperation(name = "isValidCpf")